 I recently gave a motivation speech at the CRG/Institut Curie international PhD retreat.
 There was only one slide and the content was fairly general, so I thought I could reproduce it here.
 My goal was to motivate people, but also to surprise them a little, especially at the end.
 Finally, I wish such a nice title were mine, but I have to acknowledge Jeff Atwood.
 I stole it from his post on Coding Horror (which I also invite you to read).

 How to stop sucking and be awesome instead

 Think about what we can do today.
 We can send people on the moon.
 We can talk to each other any time anywhere on the planet.
 We can go anywhere in about a day.
 We can transplant a heart.
 We can cure diseases that were fatal only 30 years ago.
 And yet, there is still one thing that we cannot do.
 We don’t know how to motivate people.

-That’ right, we do not know how to make our colleagues enthusiastic about their work.
-If you watch a couple of TED videos or if you read a couple of books on management, you will see that we all...
+That’s right, we do not know how to make our colleagues enthusiastic about their work.
+If you watch a couple of TED videos or if you read a couple of books on management, you will see that we...

 As most French students of my generation, I had to study Candide, a short philosophical novella written by Voltaire.
 Back then, I was convinced that Voltaire was an arrogant prick, and I never imagined that his dumb criticism of Leibniz's theory of pre-established harmony, which he barely understood, would ever echo in my work as a biologist.

 But here we are, years have passed, I have made peace with Voltaire, and the ENCODE consortium has issued its major and controversial statement that they find “biochemical functions for 80% of the genome”.
 As the arguments and the comments flow on the blogs and in the academic press, I cannot help thinking about the words of Dr. Pangloss – incarnating narrow optimism.